YanivShahar1/YanivShahar1/README.md

 ### Hi there 👋

-😉 My name is Yaniv and I'm a computer science student.
+😉 My name is Yaniv and I'm a 3rd year computer science student.

-👀 Interested in AI and quantum computing !
+- 🔭 I’m currently working on my "Enigma Machine" project.

 📫 Feel free to contact me any time ! yanivshahar97@gmail.com